CISecurity/ArtifactExpressions/artifacts/unixlinux/linux.custom_object_v1.rst

 The Linux: Custom Object test is specified by the Custom Object's specified constraint.
 Please see below:

+AppArmor Status Test:
--  The apparmorstatus test is used to check properties representing the counts of profiles and processes as per the results of the "apparmor_status" or "aa-status" command.
+  The apparmorstatus_test is used to check properties representing the counts of profiles and processes as per the results of the 'apparmor_status' or 'aa-status' command.

+  The apparmorstatus_object element is used by an apparmorstatus test to define the different information about the current AppArmor policy.
+There is actually only one object relating to AppArmor Status and this is the system as a whole.
+Therefore, there are no child entities defined.
+Any test written to check AppArmor status will reference the same apparmorstatus_object which is basically an empty object element.

+  The apparmorstatus_state element displays various information about the current AppArmor policy.
+This item maps the counts of profiles and processes as per the results of the "apparmor_status" or "aa-status" command.

     Applicable Constraints:
       - AppArmor has loaded profiles
       - No AppArmor Profiles Are In Complain Mode
       - No AppArmor Processes Are Unconfined

+Debian Package Info Test:
--  The Debian Package test is used to check information for a given DPKG package.
+  The dpkginfo_test is used to check information for a given DPKG package.

+  The dpkginfo_object element, consisting of a single name entity that identifies the package being checked, is used by a dpkginfo test to define the object to be evaluated.

+  The dpkginfo_state element defines the different information that can be used to evaluate the specified DPKG package.
+This includes the architecture, epoch number, release, and version numbers.

     Applicable Constraints:
       - Ensure the X Window system is not installed

--  The File test is used to check the contents of a text file (aka a configuration file) by looking at individual blocks of text.
+File Test:
+  The file_test is used to check metadata associated with UNIX files, of the sort returned by either an ls command, stat command or stat() system call.

+  The file_object element is used by a file test to define the specific file(s) to be evaluated.
+The file_object will collect all UNIX file types (directory, regular file, character device, block device, fifo, symbolic link, and socket).
+  A file object defines the path and filename of the file(s).
+In addition, a number of behaviors may be provided that help guide the collection of objects.
+  The set of files to be evaluated may be identified with either a complete filepath or a path and filename.
+Only one of these options may be selected.
+  It is important to note that the 'max_depth' and 'recurse_direction' attributes of the 'behaviors' element do not apply to the 'filepath' element, only to the 'path' and 'filename' elements.
+This is because the 'filepath' element represents an absolute path to a particular file and it is not possible to recurse over a file.

+  The file_state element defines the different metadata associated with a UNIX file.
+This includes the path, filename, type, group id, user id, size, etc. In addition, the permission associated with the file are also included.

     Applicable Constraints:
       - Root Path Directories Are Owned By UID 0 And Not Writable By Group Or Other
       - No User Home Directories Have Permissions ----w-rwx
       - No User Dot Files Have Permissions ----w--w-
       - No User .netrc Files Have Permissions ---rwxrwx
       - syslog Log Files Have Correct Permissions
       - rsyslog Log Files Have Correct Permissions
       - No User Home Directories Contain .rhost Files
       - No User Home Directories Contain .netrc Files
       - No User Home Directories Contain .forward Files
       - All User Home Directories Exist
       - All World Writable Directories Have Sticky Bit Set
       - No World Writable Files Exist
       - No Un-owned Files and Directories
       - No Un-grouped Files and Directories

+Intel Listening Servers:
+  "**The inetlisteningservers_test has been deprecated and replaced by the inetlisteningserver510_test**"

--  The inet listening servers test is used to check what applications are listening on the network.
+  The inetlisteningservers_test is used to check if an application is listening on the network, either for a new connection or as part of an ongoing connection.
 This is limited to applications that are listening for connections that use the TCP or UDP protocols and have addresses represented as IPv4 or IPv6 addresses (AF_INET or AF_INET6).
-It is generally using the parsed output of running the command netstat -tuwlnpe with root privilege.
+It is generally speaking the parsed output of running the command netstat -tuwlnpe with root privilege.

+  The inetlisteningservers_object element is used by an inetlisteningserver test to define the object to be evaluated.

+  The inetlisteningservers_state element defines the different information that can be used to evaluate the specified inet listening server.
+This includes the local address, foreign address, port information, and process id.

     Applicable Constraints:
       - No Servers Listening On Port 25

--  The Invalid Home Directory Ownership test is used to determine what user owns the Home directory.
+Invalid Home Directory Ownership Test:
+  The invalidhomedirownership_testis used to determine what user owns the Home directory.

       Applicable Constraints:
         - Check User Home Directory Ownership

+Password Test:
--  The password test is used to check specific policy associated with passwords and the device screen lock.
+  The password test is used to check metadata associated with the UNIX password file, of the sort returned by the passwd command.

+  The password_object element is used by a password test to define the object to be evaluated.
+A password object consists of a single username entity that identifies the user(s) whose password is to be evaluated.

+  The password_state element defines the different information associated with the system passwords.
+See documentation on /etc/passwd for more details on the fields.

       Applicable Constraints:
         - Default Group Set For root User
         - System Accounts Disabled
         - Check That Reserved UIDs Are Assigned to System Accounts
         - No Users Have Shadow Group as Primary Group

+Process58 Test:
--  The process58_test is used to check information found in the UNIX processes.
+  The process58_test is used to check information found in the UNIX processes.
 It is equivalent to parsing the output of the ps command.

+  The process58_object element is used by a process58_test to define the specific process(es) to be evaluated.
+A process58_object defines the command line used to start the process(es) and pid.

+  The process58_state element defines the different metadata associated with a UNIX process.
+This includes the command line, pid, ppid, priority, and user id.

       Applicable Constraints:
         - There Are No Unconfined Daemons
         - chronyd is running as chrony user

+ Shadow Test:
--  The shadow test is used to check information from the /etc/shadow file for a specific user.
+  The shadow test is used to check information from the /etc/shadow file for a specific user.
 This file contains a user's password, but also their password aging and lockout information.

+  The shadow_object element is used by a shadow test to define the shadow file to be evaluated.
+A shdow object consists of a single user entity that identifies the username associted with the shadow file.

+  he shadows_state element defines the different information associated with the system shadow file.

       Applicable Constraints:
         - Ensure no users with a Password have password expiration over 365 days
         - Ensure no users with a Password have password expiration over 90 days
         - Ensure no users with a Password have password change minimum under 7 days
         - Ensure no users with a Password have password expiration warning under 7 days
         - Ensure no users with a Password have password inactivation over 30 days
         - System Accounts Locked

+Shell Command Test:
   - The Shell Command test is used to check the output of executed shell commands.

       Applicable Constraints:
         - Firewall Rule Exists For All Open Ports

   - The symlink_test is used to obtain canonical path information for symbolic links.

       Applicable Constraints:
         - systemd Does Not Default To graphical.target

   - The textfilecontent54_test element is used to check the contents of a text file (aka a configuration file) by looking at individual blocks of text.

       Applicable Constraints:
         - Shadow Group is Empty
         - /etc/profile.d/\* contains "umask 077"
         - All Groups In /etc/passwd Exist In /etc/group
         - auditd Collects Privileged Command Use

   - The variable test allows the value of a variable to be compared to a defined value.
 As an example one might use this test to validate that a variable being passed in from an external source falls within a specified range.

       Applicable Constraints:
         - Root Path Does Not Include ""
         - Root Path Does Not Include "."
         - Check For Duplicate UIDs
         - Check For Duplicate Group Names
         - Check For Duplicate User Names
         - Check For Duplicate GIDs
         - Ensure all users with a Password have password change date in the past

 Technical Details